 - Is at a stable body weight that can be maintained in the long term (ideally in normal BMI category)

-- Is a non smoker and does not take any nicotine
+- Non smoker and does not take any nicotine

-- Has a good support network at home to help out during recovery from surgery
+- Has a good support network at home to help out with childcare/housework during recovery from surgery

 Mummy makeover – before and after photos

-Case 1.
+Case 8.
 Photos showing appearance before and after mummy makeover surgery.
 This lady was unhappy because of the loose skin on the tummy which would not tighten despite exercise.
-She also wanted to enhance her bust.
+She also wanted to increase her breast size.
 Round breast implants have been placed under the chest muscle (dual plane type 1) and a full tummy tuck (abdominoplasty) have given her enhanced proportions with a tight, flat tummy.